GlobalFishingWatch/anchorages_pipeline/README.md

 in a `.yaml` file.
 By default this information is read from `config.yaml`, but a different configuration can be specified use the `--config` flag.

+## Code / Data Updates:

+Please perform the following steps.

+1. Branch the git repo
+2. Add description of changes with commit referenceces to `CHANGES.md`.
+3. Bump version in VERSION
+4. Create PR
+5. Merge PR after review.
+Note that if using squash merge, you may need to fiddle with the commit references.